5 Facts You Didn't Know About Auto Paint

-So, which colors require more work to look good?
+So, which colours require more work to look good?
 Darker ones, according to car care experts.

 “You can neglect a lighter car more — a light silver, light gray,” agrees Jim Dvorak, a product specialist for Mother’s, another car care products company.
 Dark reds or dark metallics show more wear and tear, he says.

-But extra maintenance effort pays off on cars in more dramatic colors, they say.
+But extra maintenance effort pays off on cars in more dramatic colours, they say.